-2021 2020 Foreclosed property \$ 1,752,075 \$ 2,089,016
+2022 2021 Foreclosed property \$ 1,187,064 \$ 1,752,075

-During the year ended December 31, 2021, five properties (2020 - no properties) were obtained in foreclosure actions on mortgages receivable.
-Of the properties held during the year, four (2020 - two properties) were sold for cash in the year.
+During the year ended December 31, 2022, one residential building lot located in Cochrane, Alberta (2021 - five properties) was obtained in a foreclosure action on mortgages receivable.
+This property was the sole asset held for sale at year-end.
+Of the properties held during the year, three (2021 - four properties) were sold for cash in the year.
 At December 31, 2021, the assets held for sale consisted of one completed duplex unit in Calgary, Alberta, one completed home in the Edmonton, Alberta area, and one partially completed home, also in the Edmonton, Alberta area.
-Subsequent to the year-end the company entered into contracts to sell all three of these properties.

-The accumulated write-downs required on the foreclosed properties during the year totalled \$134,500 (2020 - \$482,623).
+The accumulated write-downs required on the foreclosed properties during the year totalled \$95,089 (2021 - \$134,500).
 This amount is recorded as part of the provision for mortgage losses in the consolidated statement of comprehensive income in the year in which it was incurred.

-For the years ended December 31, 2021 and 2020 (Expressed in Canadian dollars)
+For the years ended December 31, 2022 and 2021 (Expressed in Canadian dollars)